-Kahwa is a Kashmiri tea flavored with cinnamon, cardamom, and saffron.
+Kahwa is a traditional Kashmiri tea flavored with cinnamon, cardamom, and saffron.
 It is a great drink to sip on cold winter days but can be had throughout the year.
 Here is how to make it at home (vegan, gluten-free).

 About Kashmiri Kahwa

 Kashmiri Kahwa Tea (Kehwa Chai) is a traditional Kashmiri tea flavored with cardamom and infused with cloves, cinnamon, and saffron.
 It has a very delicate taste, and it soothes the body.

 It is a popular beverage, and people throughout Kashmir keep sipping on this to keep their bodies warm during the severe cold months.

 The ingredients, such as kesar (saffron strands) and whole spices, give instant relief to the body from the chilled weather outside.

 While kahwa is popularly made in winter, you can definitely make it throughout the year.

 Kehwa was traditionally prepared in a brass or copper kettle known as Samovar.

 A samovar consists of a “fire container” running as a central cavity, in which live coals keep the chai perpetually hot.